 Like this post?
 Pin it for later!

 Do you have a rough time homeschooling during the dreary days of February?
 I share my thoughts over at Blessed Beyond a Doubt today!
 I share things for homeschoolers to remember on those dreary days.
 I start by comparing September to February.
+This originally appeared on Blessed Beyond a Doubt, February 2014.

 In September, I had energy for homeschool.